rticommunity/rticonnextdds-usecases-umaa/README.md

   - Type extension("Generalizations/Specializations")
 - Systems level:
   - "Components": Collection of "Interfaces" defined in the UMAA MBSE model.
-    - This starter kit provides an xml definition of the Autopilot and USVNAV component
+    - **Note:** This starter kit provides an xml definition of the Autopilot and USVNAV component
       DDS entities based on our interpretation of the v1.0 Component Definitions release.
     - There are currently ~40 components defined by UMAA of which 9 are Distro A.
       (`examples/xml-app-framework/components/UMAA Component Definitions v1.0.pdf`)